 All of these, especially those considered new sources, should be considered as replacement technologies that were the object of scientific curiosity in the 1970s and 1980s but have now become a necessary and indispensable part of the solution to the problem of energy stated in the previous section of this article.

-Wind power was the first renewable energy source to be used on a large scale in the energy industry.
-Total wind power installed globally is shown in the following illustration: at the end of 2017, this total reached 540 GW.
+As I described in the other article published on this platform, wind power was the first renewable energy source to be used on a large scale in the energy industry.
+Total wind power installed globally is shown in the following illustration: 651 GW had been installed at the end of 2019.
 As is the case in the use of solar photovoltaic energy (progressive installation shown in the same chart), the main disadvantage is its sporadic nature, which makes it somewhat unpredictable.
 Developing appropriate and large-scale storage systems is essential to increase the value of wind and sun-generated electricity.
 Nonetheless, wind power generation at present has already demonstrated its usefulness in the energy mix of numerous countries, including Spain and its future competitiveness with fossil fuels can only improve in the coming years.

 Obstacles for energy transition

 There are three main obstacles to be overcome for swift energy transition.

 - The first one is the amount of energy currently provided by non-renewable sources and the size of the energy-generating infrastructures that have been built over the years.
 Due to their immense scale (over and above the TW of installed power,1 TW = 1 trillion W), any transition is and will continue to be slow.

 - The second obstacle is economic, since power plants require a multi-million dollar investment and a life span of several decades.
 Thus, the energy mix for 2030-2040 will be heavily affected by the decisions made now.
 Beyond 2050, innovation, research and development, as well as government policies, will have an ever-increasing impact on changes to the current energy mix.